isomerpages/nlb-mobile-guide/_get-started-with/emagazines-and-enewspapers.md

 <h4>Get started</h4>
 <div class="new-accordion">
 <input id="sph1" type="checkbox">
-<label for="sph1">How can I read SPH newspapers from my computer at home?</label>
+<label for="sph1">How can I read SPH Media newspapers from my computer at home?</label>
 <div class="new-accordion-content">
-  <p>After signing in with your myLibrary username at <a href="https://eresources.nlb.gov.sg/main/sphnewspapers">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH ePaper site. </p>
+  <p>After signing in with your myLibrary username at <a href="https://eresources.nlb.gov.sg/main/sphnewspapers">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH Media ePaper site. </p>
 <p>To sign up for library membership with your Singpass, sign up for myLibrary username, or check your username / password, please go to <a href="https://account.nlb.gov.sg">account.nlb.gov.sg</a>.
 </p>
 	Minimum browser versions suppported: